jupyter/enhancement-proposals/121-token-auth/token-auth.md

 For backward-compatibility, servers:

-- SHALL continue to accept tokens in URL parameters and Authorization header,
+- SHOULD continue to accept tokens in URL parameters and Authorization header,
-- SHALL accept empty subprotocols
+- SHOULD accept empty subprotocols

 For enhanced security without backward-compatibility, servers: